Golden caramels—literally, that’s what these are in taste, color, and decoration. Decorate each caramel square with 24-karat gold.–Flo Braker

 - 1. Line the bottom and sides of a 9-inch square pan with parchment paper.

 - 2. Using the tip of a small paring knife, split the vanilla bean in half and scrape the seeds cream into a 1 1/2-quart saucepan and add the cream.
 Reserve the vanilla pod for another use or discard.
-Place the pan over medium heat just until a skin forms over the cream and bubbles begin to form at its edges.
+Place the pan over medium heat just until a skin forms over the cream and bubbles begin to form at its edges, 1 to 2 minutes.
 Remove from the heat but keep the saucepan near the stove.

-- 3. In a deep, heavy-bottomed, 4-quart saucepan over low heat, blend the corn syrup and the sugar, stirring occasionally, until the mixture becomes rather fluid-like and most of the sugar appears to be dissolved.
+- 3. In a deep, heavy-bottomed, 4-quart saucepan over low heat, blend the corn syrup and the sugar, stirring occasionally, until the mixture becomes rather fluid-like and most of the sugar appears to be dissolved, about 6 minutes.
 Stop stirring, increase the heat to medium-high, and gently boil until a candy thermometer registers 305°F (150°C), which is the hard-crack stage, 9 to 10 minutes.

 - 5. Let the candy stand for about 3 minutes to allow the bubbling to subside, then pour it into the prepared pan without scraping the saucepan.
 Let cool at room temperature for at least 5 hours.